Month: February 2014

 Stir Fry The Veggies

-The colorful veggies are stir-fried in some reserved delicious orange and soy sauce mixture.
+The colorful veggies are stir-fried in a large skillet with a portion of the orange marmalade and soy sauce mixture.

 Broccoli, bell peppers and carrots are stir-fried in orange sauce.

-The marinated beef slices and the reserved sauce are then added to the veggies.
-The dish is cooked until the steak is cooked through, and the sauce has thickened.
-The finished orange beef stir fry is served on top of a bed of rice.
-Yum!
+The marinated beef slices and the remaining portion of the sauce are then added to the veggies.
+Orange beef stir fry is cooked until the steak is cooked through, and the sauce has thickened.

 Orange Beef Stir Fry is served on top of white steamed rice.